atombrenner/aws-image-optimizer/README.md

 ## URL Signing

 URL Signing is done by a CloudFront Function.
-It needs a secret that is shared between the client who signs an URL and CloudFront that verifies the signature.
+It needs a secret that is shared between the client who signs a URL and CloudFront who verifies the signature.
 Because CloudFront Functions don't have environment variables, we embed the secret directly in the source code of the CloudFront Function.
 See [stack.ts](infrastructure/stack.ts) and [viewerRequest.js](infrastructure/cloudFrontFunctions/viewerRequest.js)
 for an implementation that reads it from [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).